SOF3/lpl/README.md

 specified by `--json-poll PATH`.
 Similar to streaming JSON,
 only top-level fields with a single numeric value are processed.
-The file is reloaded when it is chnaged (where supported by inotify), or every `--poll-period` seconds.
+The file is reloaded when it is changed (where supported by inotify), or every `--poll-period` seconds.

 #### CSV